-The most well-known dish on any Greek menu – this Tzatziki Meze Dip is a creamy combination of cucumber, garlic and greek yogurt (strained yoghurt).
+This recipe has been passed down from a Greek Grandmother, so it's as authentic as it's gonna get!
+The most well-known dish on any menu in Greece and beyond - this Greek Tzatziki is a creamy combination of cucumber, garlic and 10% fat greek yogurt (strained yoghurt).

 It’s simple, easy, quick to make and so delicious (or so I'm told)...